kiharalab/NNTox/README.md

 python propogate_goterms.py sampleIO/example2 sampleIO/example2_propogated
 Output file: sampleIO/example2_propogated

+Additional Data:
+Toxin and Non toxin proteins and their GOterms are provided in the data/uniprot_data.

 ### Funding
 This study was sponsored by the Office of the Director of National Intel-ligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via the Army Research Office (ARO) under cooperative Agree-ment Number W911NF-17-2-0105.
 DK also acknowledges support from the National Institute of General Medical Sciences of the NIH (R01GM123055) and the National Science Foundation (DMS1614777, CMMI1825941).